jelastic/jem/README.md

 **apache-php-deploy.lib** - JEM library that implements deployment process for PHP applications in Apache using mod_php5/7

-**apache-php-engine.lib** - JEM library that implements switching PHP versions in container
+**apache-php-engine.lib** - JEM library that implements switching PHP versions for Apache2 and mod_php

 **apache-php-ssl.lib** - JEM for managing SSL certifications in Apache2